sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ### Custom Commands <span class="badge badge-experimental">Experimental</span>

-The **Custom Commands** feature lets you customize Cody's abilities for your projects without writing code.
-This provides a flexible way to create reusable "commands" that give Cody targeted instructions and context from your project to enhance productivity.
+The **Custom Commands** feature allows you to customize Cody's abilities for your specific projects and workflow without writing code.
+They are defined in JSON format and let you call CLI tools, write custom prompts, and configure context sent to Cody.
+This provides a flexible way to create reusable "commands" tailored to your needs.

 You can define customized prompts using `JSON` files that can be invoked simply by typing a `/` in the chat box or using keyboard shortcuts `⌥` + `C` / `Alt` + `C` without opening the chat sidebar.